Wathwood Hospital (Medium Secure Service) Independent Patients Advocacy Service

 Who is eligible?

-Our IMHAs will meet with the patient in private to discuss issues or concerns relating to their care and treatment.
-The IMHA will ensure they fully understand the issues and what information is required before agreeing with the patient the appropriate level of support needed.
-The IMHA will then act on instruction from the patient, we will not tell the patient what to do.
+Our IMHAs will meet with the person in private to discuss issues or concerns relating to their care and treatment.
+The IMHA will ensure they fully understand the issues and what information is required before agreeing with the individual the appropriate level of support needed.
+The IMHA will then act on instruction from the person, we will not tell the them what to do.

-Part of this work may require the IMHA to meet with any person who is professionally involved with the patient’s treatment.
-The IMHA will also be able to (on instruction from the patient) inspect any records relating to the patient’s detention or treatment and any Social Services Authority records that relate to that individual.
+Part of this work may require the IMHA to meet with any person who is professionally involved with the individual’s treatment.
+The IMHA will also be able to (on instruction from the individual) inspect any records relating to the person’s detention or treatment and any Social Services Authority records that relate to that individual.

-Referrals can come from anyone and we will always comply if the request is reasonable, however IMHAs have a duty to respond and visit the patient if the request comes from:
+Referrals can come from anyone and we will always comply if the request is reasonable, however IMHAs have a duty to respond and visit the person if the request comes from: